MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Travel Request:](#travel)**

+The Travel Request initiate in between the Travel Arrangements stage fo only employees, who requestd the travel arrangement from ARCO.

 | [Requested](#requested-2) > [Travel Arrangements](#travel-arrangements-1) > [Approval](#approval-2) > [Payment](#payment-2) > [Complete](#complete-2) > [Hold](#hold-1) |

 - ### **Requested:**

-     - Travel Request initiated in between the Travel Arrangements stage begins in **Leave Request** process.
+     - Newly initiated request is received for take action in this stage.

        - *In The action field is following to,*